JeanGrd/JiraReports/README.md

-# Import Jira data to an excel, word and word_template file
+# Transform an XML document to a pandas dataframe to generate Jira reports more quickly (Word or Excel format)

-This code allows to import jira data which are in JSON format to a pandas dataframe.
-This part of program has been developed for the Moko application.
+Title: Transform an XML document to a pandas dataframe to generate Jira reports more quickly Remark : The main objective is to generate reports containing tables that contain jira data in a Word or Excel format.
+These tables are easily defined in XML documents (for more information : Readme.md).

-Moko - Thales Alenia Space
+Developed for Moko - Thales Alenia Space

 ---